Using RS-232 to Schedule TV Power On/Off or other commands

 Click "Save", once the configuration is complete.

 To know which serial port is used, you will need to check it on your device.
-Using windows as an example, you can find it in the device manager, it will list out the COM port available.
-On Linux/Raspberry Pi, the serial port is normally "/dev/ttyS0" or "/dev/ttyUSB0" if a usb serial adapter is used.
+Using Windows as an example, you can find it in the device manager, it will list out the COM port available.
+On Linux/Raspberry Pi, the serial port is normally "/dev/ttyS0" or "/dev/ttyUSB0" if a USB serial adapter is used.
 On OptiSigns pre-configured Android Stick, you can use "USB0" as the serial port.

 2. Configure RS-232 command and set up the template

 Set the RS-232 command of your commercial display in the pop-up window.
-You can choose "asc ii" or "hex" encoding depending on your TV, and end of line value can be set here accordingly as well.
+You can choose "asc ii" or "hex" encoding depending on your TV, and the end of line value can be set here accordingly as well.

 Once commands are created, go to the "Templates" tab, this is where you map the commands to the Power On/Off action.
 You only need to create a template if the commands are different.
-For example, if you are only using Samsung commercial TV, which all have the same commands for power on/off, then you only need to create one template for it, it can be used on all the Samsung TVs you had deployed.
+For example, if you are only using Samsung commercial TVs, which all have the same commands for power on/off, then you only need to create one template for it, it can be used on all the Samsung TVs you have deployed.

 Map the command to the actions.
 The actions will be used in the advanced schedule.
 Save it after the mapping is complete, then the template is ready for use.